xcp-ng-rpms/coretemp-module/README.md

-RPM sources for the coretemp-module package in XCP-ng (https://xcp-ng.org/).
+RPM sources for the coretemp-module-alt package in XCP-ng (https://xcp-ng.org/).

 Make sure to have `git-lfs` installed before cloning.
 It is used for handling source archives separately.